janscience/Teensy_Amp/R1.0/README.md

 The last colum is the run time to be expected for a 10Ah battery (10Ah divided by current).

-So, the Teensy consumes about seven times more power than the amplifier.
+So, the Teensy consumes about seven to ten times more power than the amplifier.
 If we want to cut power consumption, we need to cut it on the Teensy.